Nepiki/Guides/Suikoden-(PlayStation).md

 *Store at least one of every antique in Rock's Vault*

 Celadon Urns can only be obtained outside of Gregminister by fighting BonBons.
 Octopus Urns are also only obtained by fighting BonBons, but there is one in a chest at Mt.
-Tigerwolf.
+Tigerwolf, but you're screwed if you sell it after you're longer able to fight BonBons.
 I recommend getting both ASAP since there is an appraisal shop in Gregminister.

 Point of no return - After getting past the gate south of Lenankamp.